- Industrial Grade Wireless Current Monitor (RMS output)

-Introducing NCD’s Long Range IoT Wireless Current Monitor, boasting up to a 28 Mile range using a wireless mesh networking architecture.
+Introducing NCD’s IoT Wireless Current Monitor, boasting up to a 28 Mile range using a 900MHz wireless mesh networking architecture or 1 Mile using 2.4GHz wireless mesh networking architecture.
 It works together with a split core current sensor.
 It samples current at a high data rate and calculates the current RMS value during that time.
 This process is repeated at user defined intervals while sleeping in between to minimize power consumption.

 It has an additional feature of detecting change in current at user defined detection time intervals and sending out data if the current change is greater than user defined detection change percentage.
 This change detection feature can be enabled or disabled by user.
 To minimize power consumption, it sleeps during the time it is not checking for change.
 Both of these features work in parallel to support multiple application areas in one package.

 Powered by just 2 AA batteries and an operational lifetime of 500,000 wireless transmissions, a 10 years battery life can be expected depending on environmental conditions and the data transmission interval.
 Optionally, this sensor may be externally powered.